 A warm foot bath is a wonderful way to just soak and relax tired aching feet.
 This can be particularly helpful for people who spend a lot of time on the feet.
 Adding a tablespoon of salts (Epsom or dried sea salt or even just coarse salt) to the warm water will soften the water, gently cleanse the skin and help soothe away aches and pains.
 Essential oils can be added to the foot bath to aid with cleansing, relaxation, soothing aches and pains or invigoration, or to address a specific foot problem such as athlete’s foot, bunions, calluses or corns.

-Add 5 drops of essential oil or essential oil blend to 1 teaspoon of carrier oil such as Sweet Almond or Coconut oil and add to a basin of warm water or add your 5 drops of essential oil or essential oil blend to 1 tablespoon of salt.
+Add 5 drops of essential oil or essential oil blend to 5 drops of emulsifier (or liquid soap) and add to a basin of warm water or add your 5 drops of essential oil or essential oil blend to 1 tablespoon of salt.
 Swish it through the water and soak your feet for about 10 minutes.
 That’s all it takes.
 You can finish this little treat by gently massaging your feet with a little peppermint lotion.

 Athlete’s Foot Powder